-SimilarWeb referral data shows adult traffic appearing on both sides of some crypto exchange profiles: adult websites sending traffic in, and exchange traffic going back out to adult websites.
+SimilarWeb referral data shows adult traffic appearing on both sides of some crypto exchange profiles: adult websites sending traffic in, and crypto trading platform traffic going back out to adult websites.

 This is direct referral traffic visible in SimilarWeb: adult websites sending traffic to crypto exchanges, and crypto exchanges sending traffic back out to adult websites.
 In most exposed cases, the adult footprint is visible in both directions.